Australian Retriever: The Unique Breed of Dog You Didn’t Know Existed

 Another great exercise option for Australian Retrievers is agility training.
 This type of activity helps improve coordination and balance, while also providing mental stimulation.
 It’s a great way to bond with your dog while also getting some exercise yourself!

-Health issues and lifespan
+Health Issues and Lifespan

 The Australian Retriever’s average life expectancy is somewhere between 11 to 14 years.
 However, some may live as long as 15 years with proper care.
 The oldest recorded Australian Retriever was 18 years old.
 In general, they are healthy dogs.
 However, there are certain health issues these dogs have inherited from their parents.